Carrd Tutorial: How to Make a Good Carrd Website

 The Carrd Editor

 Carrd offers a drag-and-drop editor that’s super easy to use.
 It provides you with the usual drag-and-drop editor functions and then some.
-It also has the same limitations common with this type of editor, like elements being locked inside sections.
+It also has some limitations common with this type of editor, like elements being locked inside sections.

 This prevents you from moving them around and placing them precisely where you want them on the page.